tlepple/aws_ad_auth/README.md

 aws-azure-login --no-sandbox --profile <profile name value here>
 ```

 2. It will prompt you for your Azure AD Password.
-Enter that here

-3. It will prompt you for a code from your 2-factor authentication device here.
+3. It will prompt you for a code from your 2-factor authentication device.

-4. If all works without error you can see that it creates a new file with credentials here:  `cat ~/.aws/credentials`
+4. If all works without error, you can see that it creates a new file with credentials here:  `cat ~/.aws/credentials`

 5. Test that it is working with a sample aws cli command:
 ```